newtonhonk/dosMarkable/README.md

 - reboot the reMarkable tablet via SHH

 **USE AT OWN RISK.
 There are some commands that uses delete *.*!
 So be carefull!**
+**It also overwrites some files on the reMarkable.
+So be carefull again!**

 My skills in creating .bat files are limited, so improvements are highly welcome.
 Also still searching for a way to download all documents from the reMarkable tablet just with windows system tools.